imadelboustani/continuous-integration/README.md

  ### 2- unit test
    we confihure teamcity to execute powershell tests using pester to verify if the service is installed
  > Pester is a Behavior-Driven Development (BDD) based test runner and mocking framework for PowerShell.

+ TeamCity don't comme with built in support for pester tests so we should to configure it so the pester powershell scripts are considered as unit tests in TeamCity to acheive that we use two Build Feature in Teamcity

+ >  A build feature is a piece of functionality that can be added to a build configuration to affect running builds or reporting build results.
+The Build Configuration Settings | Build Features page displays the configured features and allows you to manage them.

+#### 2.1-  Build Feature – Test Results